-Variant: The Jura people are not to be outdone with their variant based on morbier, to be accompanied by wines from the Jura crus like Arbois and theSavagninwhite or pinots noirs from the foothills of the Jura.Jura
+Variant: The Jurassiens are not to be outdone with their Morbier-based variant, to be accompanied by wines from the Jura crus such as Arbois andSavagninen Blanc or Pinot Noirs from the foothills of the Jura.Jura

-For the whites, we recommend the appellations of theLoiresuch as Cheverny and Montlouis-sur-Loire, or more local appellations such as the wines of Apremont and Chignin-Bergeron in the south of France.Savoie.
-Speaking of Savoyard wines, note that the Bergeron grape variety changes its name when it is taken out of Savoy and becomes Roussane in the Côtes du Rhone.
-InBourgogneyou will choose rather Mâcon-Villages or Saint-Véran, they will marry very well with your raclette.
+For the whites we recommend appellations from theLoiresuch as Cheverny and Montlouis-sur-Loire, or more local appellations such as the wines of Apremont and Chignin-Bergeron inSavoie.
+Speaking of Savoyard wines, note that the Bergeron grape variety changes its name when it leaves Savoy and becomes Roussane in the Côtes du Rhone.
+InBurgundyyou will rather choose Mâcon-Villages or Saint-Véran, they will go very well with your raclette.

-For the reds, the Gamay desBeaujolaislikeMoulin-à-Ventand Morgon bring suppleness and beautiful touches of red fruits.
-The pinot noir in Burgundy on the terroirs ofMarangesCôtes de Nuits Villages, Côtes de Nuits Villages and Beaune are our three favourite appellations for Savoyard and Jura raclette because of their warm character with fine touches of spices.
+For the reds, the gamay ofBeaujolaislikeMoulin-à-Ventand Morgon bring suppleness and beautiful touches of red fruits.
+The pinot noir in Burgundy on the terroirs ofMarangesCôtes de Nuits Villages and Beaune are our three favourite appellations for Savoyard and Jura raclettes because of their warm character and fine touches of spices.
 You hesitate in Burgundy?
-Then choose a Chorey-lès-Beaunefor itsliquorice and small red berriesnotes(when young) and animal and leathery touches as it ages.
-If you wish to drink wine from the same area as your raclette, Savoy wines such as Chignin or Jongieux, hams and charcuterie will go very well with it.
+Then choose a Chorey-lès-Beaunefor itsliquorice and small red berrynotes(when young) and animal and leathery touches as it ages.
+If you want to drink wine from the same area as your raclette, choose wines from Savoie such as Chignin or Jongieux, the hams and charcuterie will be very well accompanied.

 10€ offered from 60€ purchase with the code: BONPLATBONVIN